How to Buy An Investment Property in New York City

 What is an Investment Property?

-If you buy a property for the purpose of making it your home, then you should view it as a place to build your life, your family, and your future.
+If you buy a property to make it your home, you should view it as a place to build your life, family, and future.

 Yes, your family's gorgeous brownstone is likely a good investment that may increase in value over time, granted there are capital improvements, and the market is going your way at the time of resale.